Comfort food. It’s something we’re craving now more than ever. But what is it really?

 - Once the beef is super tender, carefully remove the roast from the slow cooker and shred the meat when cool enough to handle.
 Discard the fat and return the shredded meat to the gravy in the slow cooker.
 Mix to combine.

-- Preheat the oven to 400°F. Warm the bread in the oven for 3 to 5 minutes to crisp up the exterior.
+- Preheat the oven to 400ยฐF.
+Warm the bread in the oven for 3 to 5 minutes to crisp up the exterior.

 - Dress the bread with mayo and Creole and/or yellow mustard.
 Add generous amounts of the shredded beef and gravy to the sandwich.
 Top with the shredded cabbage and pickles.

-If nutritional values are provided, they are an estimate and will vary depending on the brands used.
+* If nutritional values are provided, they are an estimate and will vary depending on the brands used.
+The values do not include optional ingredients or when ingredients are added to taste.
 If calorie count and other nutritional values are important to you, I recommend grabbing your favorite brands and plugging those ingredients into an online nutritional calculator.

-Can’t wait to try this recipe.
-I miss a good “We Never Close po boy from the store right by our house in New Orleans East back in the early 80’s.
+Canโt wait to try this recipe.
+I miss a good โWe Never Close po boy from the store right by our house in New Orleans East back in the early 80โs.
 It was so good.
 Esp the gravy!
 And the leidenheimer bread makes a big difference too.
 I sure miss NOLA food!

 That bread changes it for sure!!